rizinorg/book/src/debugger/getting_started.md

 * `rizin -d /bin/ls`: Opens rizin with file `/bin/ls` in debugger mode using the rizin native debugger, but does not run the program.
 You’ll see a prompt (rizin) - all examples are from this prompt.

-* `db flag`: place a breakpoint at flag, where flag can be either an address or a function name
+* `db @ flag`: place a breakpoint at flag, where flag can be either an address or a function name

-* `db - flag`: remove the breakpoint at flag, where flag can be either an address or a function name
+* `db- @ flag`: remove the breakpoint at flag, where flag can be either an address or a function name

-* `db`: show list of breakpoint
+* `dbl`: show list of breakpoint

 * `dc`: run the program